gqi/gqi.github.io/_pages/about.md

   - /about.html
 ---

 I am a tenure-track Assistant Professor of Biostatistics at the University of Washington ([UW faculty page](https://www.biostat.washington.edu/people/guanghao-qi)).
-My research is centered around developing statistical and machine learning methods for **multi-omics approaches to genetic studies**.
+My research is centered around developing statistical and machine learning methods for multi-omics approaches to genetic studies.
 These methods typically use data from genome-wide association studies (GWAS), whole-genome sequencing (WGS), and functional genomic data such as single-cell RNA-seq.
 Specific areas include:

-* *Integration of single-cell RNA-seq and GWAS data.*
+* **Integrative analysis of single-cell RNA-seq and GWAS data:** Using single-cell expression quantitative trait loci (eQTL) and allele-specific expression (ASE) data to investigate biological mechanisms underlying variant-trait associations.

-* *Multi-trait genetic association analysis.*
+* **Multi-trait genetic association analysis:** Integrating information a wide range of traits to yield novel insights into genetic architecture.

-* *Mendelian randomization.*
+* **Mendelian randomization:** Using genetic variants as instrumental variables to study causal effects between risk factors and diseases.

 See [here](research.md) for more details.